-4.2.3 Polarization and Orientation of the Disk
+4.2.3 Polarization and orientation of the disc

 Shell stars are Be stars characterized by two peaks separated by a strong and narrow absorption (or central reversal) that reaches below the flux coming from the stellar photosphere.
-These double peaks are normally associated with an edge-on view, or nearly so, of the decretion disk.
-In our case, it is difficult to say if the central reversal between the peaks reaches below the regular flux from the WR wind particularly for the $H\alpha$ line.
+These double peaks are normally associated with an edge-on view, or nearly so, of the decretion disc.
+In our case, it is difficult to say if the central reversal between the peaks reaches below the regular flux from the WR wind particularly for the H α line.
 However, it is clear that the central absorption is quite strong and therefore compatible with the fact that we know we are viewing the WR137 binary system from quite a large angle, i.e. nearly edge-on (Marchenko et al. 1999).
 This would also indicate that the Oe-star axis is nearly aligned with that of the orbital plane.
 Shell stars also have among the largest peak separations among Be stars, which is compatible with our measurement described above (Porter & Rivinius 2003).
-In this four-month campaign, we detected no variability in the values of the height of the blue-shifted and redshifted peaks, which as mentioned above have a ratio very close to 1.
+In this 4-month campaign, we detected no variability in the values of the height of the blueshifted and redshifted peaks, which as mentioned above have a ratio very close to 1.
 This is the case for the majority of Be stars (Porter & Rivinius 2003).

-Porter & Rivinius (2003) also report that almost all Be stars are polarized in continuum light (up to 2%) with constant polarization angles.
+Porter & Rivinius (2003) also report that almost all Be stars are polarized in continuum light (up to 2 per cent) with constant polarization angles.
 This is compatible with the published polarization observations of WR137.
-Indeed, Harries et al. (1998) found an intrinsic level of polarization for WR137 of $P_c=0.57\pm0.2$ %, which after taking into account that the O star contributes only 41% of the total continuum flux, corresponds to an intrinsic polarization for the decretion disk of ~1.4 %.
-Furthermore, Harries et al. (2000) found a non-variable polarization angle of ~17°, i.e. perpendicular to the plane of the binary orbit and therefore of the Oe disk if its axis is aligned to that of the binary, as hinted at from our observed double-peak profiles.
-Wood et al. (1997) have shown that the observed levels of polarization and constant polarization angles can be reproduced by a thin keplerian or wind-compressed disk.
-However, the formation of this type of disk is inhibited because of non-radial radiative forces (Owocki et al. 1996).
-Nevertheless, the current interpretation for Oe/Be stars, i.e. a decretion disk from a fast rotating star, is likely to lead to similar levels of continuum polarization.
-We therefore suggest that the intrinsic polarization of WR137 is not from large-scale structure in the WR wind, i.e. from a CIR or from a flattening of the WR wind, but from the Oe disk instead.
-This is compatible with the fact that our 4-month spectroscopic monitoring campaign has revealed no large-amplitude spectroscopic variability, which should have been found if a strong-enough CIR had been present.
+Indeed, Harries et al. (1998) found an intrinsic level of polarization for WR137 of $P_c = 0.57 \pm 0.2$ per cent, which after taking into account that the O star contributes only 41 per cent of the total continuum flux corresponds to an intrinsic polarization for the decretion disc of ~ 1.4 per cent.
+Furthermore, Harries et al. (2000) found a non-variable polarization angle of $\sim 17^{\circ}$, i.e. perpendicular to the plane of the binary orbit and therefore of the Oe disc if its axis is aligned to that of the binary, as hinted at from our observed double-peak profiles.
+Wood, Bjorkman & Bjorkman (1997) have shown that the observed levels of polarization and constant polarization angles can be reproduced by a thin Keplerian or windcompressed disc.
+However, the formation of this type of disc is inhibited because of non-radial radiative forces (Owocki, Cranmer & Gayley 1996).
+Nevertheless, the current interpretation for Oe/Be stars, i.e. a decretion disc from a fast rotating star, is likely to lead to similar levels of continuum polarization.
+We therefore suggest that the intrinsic polarization of WR137 is not from large-scale structure in the WR wind, i.e. from a CIR or from a flattening of the WR wind, but from the Oe disc instead.
+This is compatible with the fact that our 4-month spectroscopic monitoring campaign has revealed no largeamplitude spectroscopic variability, which should have been found if a strong-enough CIR had been present.
 Robert et al. (1989) also report a small level of continuum polarization variability that could, in this interpretation, come from clumps in the WR wind.
+Note, however that this detection could be at odds with the results of Vink et al. (2009) who obtained linear spectropolarimetric observations of a small sample of six Oe stars and only reported one detection of a polarized continuum.
+This small incidence led then to conclude that there is a negligible chance that Oe and Be stars are drawn from the same population.

-4.3 Evolutionary Status
+4.3 Evolutionary status